Syllabus

 This is a pair of hands-on courses on AI systems using machine learning, with a particular emphasis on deep neural networks.

 The pair is composed of two half-semester courses: CS 375 and CS 376.
 It is designed so that students who can only take 2 credit hours can take only CS 375 and finish at Spring Break, while students who are able to go in more depth can continue to CS 376.
-(Although not recommended, it is technically possible to take only CS 376.
-But we highly recommend taking the two courses in sequence.)
+(Taking only CS 376 is highly discouraged.
+Taking CS376 in a different year from CS375 is mildly discouraged.)

 Objectives

 CS 375 focuses on fundamentals; CS 376 dives into generative AI.
-But both courses are organized around the same 4 key pillars of modern AI: neural computation, ML systems, learning, and context/implications.
+But both courses are organized around the two key pillars of modern AI: a tuneable machine playing an optimization game.
+Both courses also discuss the broader context and implications of AI systems.

 The key questions in each pillar motivate why we should care about studying that topic.
 The key objectives are specific things we can show that we can do as a result of studying that topic.